tom-pollak/lazygit-vscode/README.md

 - `lazygit-vscode.lazygitPath`: Manually set LazyGit path.
 Otherwise use default system PATH.
 - `lazygit-vscode.configPath`: Set custom LazyGit config.
 Useful if you like different behaviour between VSCode and CLI.
+-  `lazygit-vscode.autoMaximizeWindow`: When working in split editors, maximize the lazygit window when showing lazygit (and restore on hide).
 - `lazygit-vscode.autoHideSideBar`: Auto-hide the side bar when showing lazygit.
 - `lazygit-vscode.autoHidePanel`: Auto-hide the panel when showing lazygit.